kylpo/notes/Perfect-OS.md

 For example, by default on iOS, you can read incoming text messages without unlocking your phone.
 And whenever you try to buy something in the App Store, iOS by default requires you to enter an even longer password to confirm a purchase."

+## Android's Intents
+Android has developed a system similar to this for actions apps should be able to handle.
+See [Sending the User to Another App \| Android Developers](https://developer.android.com/training/basics/intents/sending.html).

 ---